-The present study was performed with the aim of investigating the requirements for arsenite in the specific events leading to $mitoO_2^{-}$ formation.
-For this purpose, we used a mechanism-based approach, taking advantage of a versatile RP cell line characterized by a specific spatial organization of the ER in which arsenite uniquely mediates $mitoO_2^{-}$ formation (Guidarelli et al., 2019a).
-Based on our recent (Guidarelli et al., 2019a,b) and current findings, this spatial organization of the ER (IP3R vs. RyR) and the close apposition of the RyR with the mitochondria represents a conditio sine qua non for the arsenite-induced mito O_2^{-} formation.
-As a consequence, the results obtained using RP cells are likely representative of all cell types responding to arsenite with mito O_2^{-} formation.
+The present study was performed with the aim of investigating the requirements for arsenite in the specific events leading to mitoO2-- formation.
+For this purpose, we used a mechanism-based approach, taking advantage of a versatile cell line RP-cells, characterised by a specific spatial organization of the ER, in which arsenite uniquely mediates mitoO2-- formation (Guidarelli et al., 2019a).
+Based on our recent (Guidarelli et al., 2019a; Guidarelli et al., 2019b) and current findings, this spatial organization of the ER (IP3R vs RyR) and the close apposition of the RyR with the mitochondria represents a conditio sine qua non for the arsenite-induced mitoO2-- formation.
+As a consequence, the results obtained using RP-cells are likely representative of all cell types responding to arsenite with mitoO2-- formation.

-Our previous findings (Fiorani et al., 2018) indicated that exposure of RP cells to 2.5 μM arsenite is associated with a slow and progressive formation of $mitoO_2^{-}$ mediated by at least two separate events.
-The first one is related to the direct effects of the metalloid on the ER, resulting in Ca2+ mobilization and increased $[Ca^{2+}]c$ (Guidarelli et al., 2018).
-This response appears slow and requires the micromolar concentration of arsenite apparently needed to target the IP3R and the cross talk between this channel and the RyR (Guidarelli et al., 2018).
-These responses are then associated with the mitochondrial accumulation of Ca2+ through the MCU, which is necessary but not sufficient for mitoO2^{-.} formation (Guidarelli et al., 2019a).
-The second event, also necessary but not sufficient for the Ca2+-dependent mitoO2- formation (Guidarelli et al., 2019a), is instead mediated by arsenite in a mitochondrial target, possibly the respiratory chain, and requires still undetermined durations of exposure to and concentrations of the metalloid.
+Our previous findings (Fiorani et al., 2018) indicated that exposure of RP-cells to 2.5 μM arsenite is associated with a slow and progressive formation of mitoO2- mediated by at least two separate events.
+The first one is related to the direct effects of the metalloid on the ER, resulting in Ca2+ mobilization and increased [Ca2+]c (Guidarelli et al., 2018).
+This response appears slow and requires the micromolar concentration of arsenite apparently needed to target the IP3R, and the crosstalk between this channel and the RyR (Guidarelli et al., 2018).
+These responses are then associated with the mitochondrial accumulation of Ca2+ through the MCU, necessary -but not sufficient- for mitoO2- formation (Guidarelli et al., 2019a).
+The second event, also necessary -but not sufficient- for the Ca2+-dependent mitoO2- formation (Guidarelli et al., 2019a), is instead mediated by arsenite in a mitochondrial target, possibly the respiratory chain, and requires still undetermined durations of exposure to, and concentrations of, the metalloid.